Ryan Brett

 Ryan Duane Brett (born October 9, 1991) is an American former professional baseball second baseman.
-He made his Major League Baseball (MLB) debut with the Tampa Bay Rays in 2015.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays in 2015.

 Career

 Tampa Bay Rays

 Brett attended Highline High School in Burien, Washington.
 He was drafted by the Tampa Bay Rays in the third round of the 2010 Major League Baseball Draft.
-Brett made his professional debut that season for the Gulf Coast Rays.
+Brett made his professional debut that season for the Gulf Coast League Rays.
 He played 2011 with the Princeton Rays and started 2012 with the Bowling Green Hot Rods.
 In August 2012, Brett along with two other Rays minor leaguers were suspended 50 games for testing positive for methamphetamine.
 He returned in 2013 and started the season with the Charlotte Stone Crabs.
 After hitting .340 he was promoted to the Montgomery Biscuits.
 He returned to Montgomery in 2014.

 The Rays promoted Brett to the major leagues on April 18, 2015.
-He was non tendered on December 2, 2015.
-Brett missed the entire 2016 season with an elbow injury, and signed a minor league contract with the Rays on December 14, 2016.
-He elected free agency on November 6, 2017.

-Texas Rangers
+In 3 games for Tampa Bay, he went 2-for-3 (.667) with a walk.
+Brett missed the entirety of the 2016 season with an elbow injury.
+On December 2, 2016, the Rays non-tendered Brett, making him a free agent.

+On December 14, 2016, Brett re-signed with the Rays organization on a minor league contract.
+Brett played in only 20 games in 2017, splitting his time between Charlotte and the Triple–A Durham Bulls.
+In total, he accumulated a .284/.312/.473 batting line with 2 home runs, 5 RBI, and 4 stolen bases.
+Brett elected free agency following the season on November 6, 2017.

+Chicago White Sox

 On January 10, 2018, Brett signed a minor league contract with the Texas Rangers.
-He was released on March 6, 2018.

-Chicago White Sox

-On March 9, 2018, Brett signed a minor league contract with the Chicago White Sox.
-He was released on August 1, 2018.
+He was released prior to the start of the season on March 6.
+On March 9, Brett signed a minor league contract with the Chicago White Sox.
+In 57 appearances split between the Double-A Birmingham Barons and Triple-A Charlotte Knights, he batted a combined .237/.266/.340 with three home runs, 15 RBI, and four stolen bases.
+Brett was released by the White Sox organization on August 1.

 Kansas City T-Bones

-On August 6, Brett signed with the Kansas City T-Bones of the independent American Association.
-He was released on March 7, 2019.
-However, he later re-signed with T-Bones on March 15, 2019.
-Brett was later released again on June 22, 2019.
+On August 6, 2018, Brett signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
+In 27 games down the stretch, he hit .336/.415/.434 with nine RBI and seven stolen bases.
+Brett was released by Kansas City on March 7, 2019.

+However, Brett later re-signed with T-Bones on March 15, 2019.
+In 23 contests for the team, he batted .238/.297/.381 with two home runs, five RBI, and two stolen bases.
+Brett was released again by the team on June 22.

 Cleburne Railroaders

-On June 25, 2019, Brett signed with the Cleburne Railroaders of the American Association of Independent Professional Baseball.
+On June 25, 2019, Brett signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+In 63 appearances for Cleburne, Brett hit .257/.311/.406 with eight home runs, 28 RBI, and seven stolen bases.